The Investor’s Dual Dilemma

 • Going forward bonds may not earn the returns they have over last 30+ years.

-• Low yields and rising inflation punish savers, forcing them to stretch for income and risk principal.
+• Rising inflation and Fed rate cuts punish savers, forcing them to stretch for income and risk principal.

 The State of Equity Markets